 But you can call me Allie.
-I am a second year undergraduate student in Computer Science at the University of Michigan - Ann Arbor.
+I am a rising third year undergraduate student in Computer Science at the University of Michigan - Ann Arbor.
 I will graduate in May 2021 with my B.S.E. in Computer Science and am planning to attend Business School the following year.
 In Summer 2019 I was an Explore Intern at Microsoft and am currently a Project Management Intern for Mobile and Machine Learning Development at Deque.
 In Summer 2019, I was an Explore Intern at Microsoft.
-On campus, I can be seen giving tours as an Engineering Tour Leader, working on musical theatre productions for MUSKET, was a peer mentor in the Women in Science and Engineering Residence Program (WISE RP), am a Co-Chair of Advocates for Diversity in Engineering (ADE) and am an undergraduate researcher in the Crowds + Machines (CROMA) Lab where I'm advised by Prof. Walter Lasecki.
-This past summer I was an Explore Intern at Microsoft in Seattle, Washington.
+On campus, I can be seen giving tours as an Engineering Tour Leader, working on musical theatre productions for MUSKET, was a peer mentor in the Women in Science and Engineering Residence Program (WISE RP), and was a Co-Chair of Advocates for Diversity in Engineering (ADE).